-The International Children’s Festival in Sibenik will be on from 17th June to 1st July 2017; the first event took place in 1958.
+The International Children’s Festival in Sibenik will be on from 19th June to 3rd July 2021; the first event took place in 1958.

-Events in July 2017
+Events in July 2021

 The Musical Evenings of St Donat, held over the month of July and into August in Zadar, are a series of classical concerts by Croatian and international performers and musicians at St Donatus Church and various other locations in the town.
-This event is now in its 56th year.

-Events in August 2017
+Events in August 2021

 The wonderful Full Moon Festival takes place on the Riva in Zadar on day in early August each year.
 Locals turn off their lights and head to the candlelit waterfront to enjoy music and food.
 A must if you’re in the region at this time of the year.